hdlugas/MZsearch/README.md

 --input_path: Path to input file (must be either mgf, mzMZ, or cdf file).
 Mandatory argument.

 --output_path: Path to output CSV file.
 Default: current working directory.

+--is_reference: Boolean flag indicating whether IDs of spectra should be written to output.
+Only pass True if building a reference library with known compound IDs.
+Only applicable to MGF files.
+Options: \'True\', \'False\'.
+Optional argument.
+Default: False.

 Some example MGF files one can use to build a LC-MS library can be found from the Global Natural Products Social Molecular Networking databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
 Some example mzML file one can use to build a LC-MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).